 2. Prep Your Home

 While you're cooking, clean all surfaces constantly (with soap and water; then follow that up with a disinfectant).
-Contamination can spread quicker than you might think, so wiping down counters and swapping out dishrags for different things (like use one for dishes and another for cleaning your stove) that you're preparing is important.
-Oh, and also be intentional about cleaning anything that folks will be touching a lot including door handles, tables, faucets and light switches.
-While you won't have time to follow up behind everyone the entire time, wiping these things down right before company arrives, once during their visit and again after everyone leaves is a good practice.
+Contamination can spread quicker than you might think, so wiping down counters and swapping out dishrags for different things (like using one for dishes and another for cleaning your stove) that you're preparing is important.
+Oh, and also be intentional about cleaning anything that folks will be touching a lot including door handles, tables, faucets, and light switches.
+While you won't have time to follow up behind everyone the entire time, wiping these things down right before company arrives, once during their visit, and again after everyone leaves is a good practice.

 So that air can be well-ventilated throughout your house, crack open a few windows.
 You also might want to turn on a humidifier in the space where most people will be hanging out.
 Aside from the fact that indoor air pollution is automatically 3-5 times worse than anything that's happening outside, dry and poorly ventilated areas also make it easier for germs to spread.
 I actually read that using a humidifier in the wintertime can lower your risk of getting COVID-19.
 The more you know, chile.